Rømer's determination of the speed of light: Doppler method

 It has also been suggested that Rømer was measuring a Doppler effect.
 The original effect discovered by Christian Doppler 166 years later refers to propagating electromagnetic waves.
 The generalization referred to here is the change in observed frequency of an oscillator (in this case, Io orbiting around Jupiter) when the observer (in this case, on Earth's surface) is moving: the frequency is higher when the observer is moving towards the oscillator and lower when the observer is moving away from the oscillator.
 This apparently anachronistic analysis implies that Rømer was measuring the ratio c/v, where c is the speed of light and v is the Earth's orbital velocity (strictly, the component of the Earth's orbital velocity parallel to the Earth–Jupiter vector), and indicates that the major inaccuracy of Rømer's calculations was his poor knowledge of the orbit of Jupiter.

+James H. Shea's analysis is correct; calling it anachronistic and mistaken is bizarre, furthermore Roemer's description of his method quoted below:

+“Now supposing that the Earth when at L, near the second quadrature of Jupiter, has seen the first satellite (Io) at the time of its emersion or coming out of the shadow at D; and supposing that about 42.5 hours afterwards, i.e., after a revolution of the satellite, the Earth being at K, the return path at D, it is evident that if the light takes time to cross the intervening space LK, the satellite will be seen at D later than it would have been seen if the Earth had remained at L, so that the revolution of the satellite, thus observed by means of its emersions, will be retarded by as much time as the light will have taken to pass from L to K. On the other hand, in the other quadrature FG, the Earth when approaching goes before the light, and the succession of the immersions will appear shortened by as much as those of the emersions had appeared lengthened.”

+indicates that he understood that he was measuring what we today call a Doppler effect.
+Using the Earth's orbital velocity one can easily calculate that the maximum rate of recession (or approach) to Jupiter by Earth in 42.5 hours is about 4.56 x 10^6 km, which takes light about 15 seconds to traverse, in agreement with Shea's paper.